Nikhilreddy024/Cognitive-RAG/README.md

 # Cognitive-RAG
-a RAG model using graph data for improved question answering through cognition.
+A RAG model using graph data for improved question answering through cognition.

 you can get raw data from [here](https://zenodo.org/records/7611544/files/MAPLE.zip) or
-You can directly download the preprocessed graph environment files [here](https://drive.google.com/drive/folders/1DJIgRZ3G-TOf7h0-Xub5_sE4slBUEqy9) and save them to data/processed_data/{data_name}
+You can directly download the preprocessed graph environment files [here](https://drive.google.com/drive/folders/1DJIgRZ3G-TOf7h0-Xub5_sE4slBUEqy9) and save them to data/processed_data/{data_name}.

+The test file data.json is in the data folder.

-Run this command to run the rag model with any number of hops
+Run this command to run the baseline rag with any number of hops
 ```bash
 python run_rag.py --dataset maple
 --model claude-3-sonnet-20240229